ffore/Asmt1_Java/README.md

 Because IntelliJ is an IDE, it has its own built-in command line.
 We will be using this to run our application.
 On the left-hand side in the file system / file structure of our project, there should be a blue folder labeled **src**.
 Open that folder by Left clicking on it.

 Opening the src folder will produce a list of files with different names.
-The only one of importance to run the application is **MainMenu**.
-Right-click on MainMenu and select the option "Run MainMenu.main()".
+The only one of importance to run the application is **main.java.MainMenu**.
+Right-click on main.java.MainMenu and select the option "Run main.java.MainMenu.main()".
 This option should also have a green play button next to it.

 Once you've selected that option, the built-in command line will appear from the bottom of the page.
 You will interact with the application through this.
 The main menu of the application will be displayed and is waiting for your input.
 From here, you'll be able to play with the 4 different functions we've chosen or simply exit the app.